 Unlike other soups, you want the onions, tomatoes, peppers, and garlic to really break down before adding the liquids.
 The idea behind it to create a sofrito, a Spanish tomato sauce that is often used as a base for many dishes.
 At the restaurant where I used to work, we used our homemade sofrito for a clam and chorizo dish.
 The depth of the sauce adds much flavor to any dish, so I thought, “why not in a soup?”

 Add some greens and there you have it!
-The smell alone from the chickpea soup warms me up.
+The smell alone from the stew warms me up.
 Soup on a cold day?
 Sure, why not.
-Chickpea soup with spicy sausage and spinach?
+Chickpea stew with spicy sausage and spinach?
 Sign me up!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.